 Previous HGNC Symbols for HACD1 Gene

 The protein encoded by this gene contains a characteristic catalytic motif of the protein tyrosine phosphatases (PTPs) family.
 The PTP motif of this protein has the highly conserved arginine residue replaced by a proline residue; thus it may represent a distinct class of PTPs.
 Members of the PTP family are known to be signaling molecules that regulate a variety of cellular processes.
 This gene was preferentially expressed in both adult and fetal heart.
 A much lower expression level was detected in skeletal and smooth muscle tissues, and no expression was observed in other tissues.
 The tissue specific expression in the developing and adult heart suggests a role in regulating cardiac development and differentiation. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HACD1 Gene

-Isoform 1: Catalyzes the third of the four reactions of the long-chain fatty acids elongation cycle.
+[Isoform 1]: Catalyzes the third of the four reactions of the long-chain fatty acids elongation cycle.
 This endoplasmic reticulum-bound enzymatic process, allows the addition of two carbons to the chain of long- and very long-chain fatty acids/VLCFAs per cycle.
 This enzyme catalyzes the dehydration of the 3-hydroxyacyl-CoA intermediate into trans-2,3-enoyl-CoA, within each cycle of fatty acid elongation.
-Thereby, it participates to the production of VLCFAs of different chain lengths that are involved in multiple biological processes as precursors of membrane lipids and lipid mediators.
+Thereby, it participates in the production of VLCFAs of different chain lengths that are involved in multiple biological processes as precursors of membrane lipids and lipid mediators.

-Isoform 2: In tooth development, may play a role in the recruitment and the differentiation of cells that participate to cementum formation.
+[Isoform 2]: In tooth development, may play a role in the recruitment and the differentiation of cells that contribute to cementum formation.
 May also bind hydroxyapatite and regulate its crystal nucleation to form cementum.